shangan23/shangan23/README.md

 ### Hi there 👋

-🔭 I’m currently working on Frontend Development with JavaScript, HTML5, CSS3 in Frameworks like ReactJS, React Native, Angular 9.x, TypeScript, Electron, NodeJS in AGILE Environment.
+🔭 I’m currently working on Frontend Development with JavaScript, HTML5, CSS3 in Frameworks like ReactJS, Angular 9.x, TypeScript, Electron, NodeJS in AGILE Environment.

 Web Development and Deep-level understanding of HTTP and HTTP2 Protocol Features server Push, Pipelining and Multiplexing.